 Popover

-component provides a non-modal dialog that floats over other content, typically used to display supplementary information, complex forms, or interactive elements when a user clicks or hovers over a specific trigger.
+The Popover component provides a non-modal dialog that floats over other content, typically used to display supplementary information, complex forms, or interactive elements when a user clicks or hovers over a specific trigger.
 It’s similar to a tooltip but supports richer, more interactive content.

 Installation